MacDownApp/macdown-site/README.md

 * Make sure update-pushing works.
 * Enable HTTPS on Netlify.
 * Switch feed URL in MacDown to use HTTPS.
+* Add a license file to the repo.

 Feature:

-* Script to generate new release file from a MacDown build.
+* Re-write release script in the main repo to integrate with the JSON publish API.

 Markdown renderer: